Industry Professional Development Series: Paper Manufacturing Chemistry

 - Registration Fee: $400

-This online course provides a brief introduction to the chemistry of the paper manufacturing process, a field that industrial papermakers often call “wet-end chemistry”.
-Eight streaming video sessions, each about 20-30 minutes long, present key topics, each followed by a 3-question multiple choice quiz for students to check their level of comprehension.
+This online course provides a brief introduction to the chemistry of the paper manufacturing process, a field that industrial papermakers often call “wet end chemistry”.
+Eight streaming video sessions followed by a 3-question multiple choice quiz for students to check their level of comprehension.
 Subtopics include (a) a quick tour of a typical paper machine system to provide context, (b) essential aspects of water chemistry that every paper technologies needs to know, (c) basics of paper strength development and strength additives, (d) sizing and paper’s resistance to fluids, (e) charge measurement and control, (f) fillers and colorants, (g) retention of fine particles and drainage, and (h) factors affecting process efficiency.
-A final quiz must be passed with 80% success (with multiple attempts allowed) to qualify for a certificate of completion of the course.
+A final quiz must be passed with 80% success (with multiple attempts allowed) to qualify for a certificate of completion for the course.
 The course is highly recommended as a first introduction or refresher course for anyone who has a professional role or personal interest in the paper making process.

 Who Should Attend